Casyfill/HSU_Metropolitan_Data/README.md

 # Introduction

-This is the syllabus for the "Metropolitan data" course for urban planers at Graduate School of Urban Studies and Planning

-This syllabus will be later improved and cloned as a basis for conspectus and presentations sample
+This is the syllabus for the "Metropolitan data" course for urban planers at Graduate School of Urban Studies and Planning, Moscow, Russia.
+The syllabus will be later improved and cloned as a basis for conspectus and presentations sample.